amardhade/NewsReader/ReadMe.txt

 - Filtered news by using news category

 Testing strategy:
-Because of time limitation unable to complete the Unit text cases for Viewmodel & NewsUseCase
-- With this arch. we can easily write the Unit test cases for the Viewmodel & NewsUseCase.
+- Added test cases for Repository & use-cases